Becoming A Client of Kyle E. Krull, P.A.

 Serving Clients in Overland Park, Leawood, and the Surrounding Area

 Step 1: What happens after I schedule my initial consultation?

 I am ready to schedule an initial consultation and get started with becoming a client of Kyle Krull, P.A.
 What next?
-(If you have a current estate plan and want it to have a “full physical exam” review, then see Step 5 below.)
+(If you have a current estate plan, whether we prepared the estate plan or you are bringing a plan prepared elsewhere, and want it to have a “full physical exam” review, then see Step 5 below.)